Scaling analysis and renormalization group on the mobility edge in the quantum random energy model: Discussion

 \acknowledgments

 We acknowledge discussion with C.\ L.\ Baldwin, I.\ V.\ Gornyi, D.\ A.\ Huse, C.\ R.\ Laumann, A.\ D.\ Mirlin and T.\ Scoquart, and we thank B.\ L.\ Altshuler and V.\ E.\ Kravtsov for collaborations on related topics.
+We are also grateful to one of the Referees for pointing out the agreement between our results and those of Ref.~\cite{Scoquart2024Role}.
 Numerical simulations were performed using the libraries SciPy~\cite{SciPy}, PETSc~\cite{PETSc} and SLEPc~\cite{SLEPc} on the MPIPKS HPC cluster.
 This work was partly funded by the European Union -- NextGenerationEU under the project NRRP “National Centre for HPC, Big Data and Quantum Computing (HPC)'' CN00000013 (CUP D43C22001240001) [MUR Decree n.\ 341--15/03/2022] -- Cascade Call launched by SPOKE 10 POLIMI: ``CQEB'' project.
 The work of JN was funded by the European Union--NextGenerationEU under the project NRRP Project ``National Quantum Science and Technology Institute" — NQSTI, Award Number: PE00000023, Concession Decree No.~1564 of 11.10.2022 adopted by the Italian Ministry of Research, CUP J97G22000390007.